Udkik.dk

 Keel

 The Oceanis 370 is equipped with a fin keel.
-The fin keel is the most common keel and provides splendid manoeuvrability.
-The downside is that it has less directional stability than a long keel.But be aware that even though a GTE keel is very good for speed racing, a fishing nets and the like in the water can easily make you into a troublesome situation.
+A boat with a fin keel is more manoeuvrable but has less directional stability than a similar boat with a long keel.But be aware that even though a GTE keel is very good for speed racing, a fishing nets and the like in the water can easily make you into a troublesome situation.

 The keel is made of iron.
 Many people prefer lead keel in favour of iron.
 The main argument is that lead is much heavier than iron and a lead keel can therefore be made smaller which again result in less wet surface, i.e. less drag.
 In fact iron is quite heavy, just 30% less heavy than lead, so the advantage of a lead keel is often overstated.
 As the surface of a fin type keel is just a fraction of the total wet surface, the difference between an iron keel and a lead keel can in reality be ignored for cruising yachts.